Timinator2000/techio-algo-x/20 - solver translations/03 - kotlin.md

 1. Override the constructor to build requirements and actions.
 1. Prior to exiting the subclass constructor, call the superclass constructor passing the newly built requirements and actions.

-In Kotlin, your solver subclass cannot override the inherited constructor.
-Requirements and actions must be built __before__ initializing your solver.
+In Kotlin, your solver subclass cannot override the inherited constructor to build requirements and actions before passing them to the inherited constructor.
+Requirements and actions must be built __before__ initializing your subclass solver.
 In the following 9x9 Sudoku example, I have added a function called `createSolver` (per @VizGhar's instructions), which builds the requirements and actions before creating an instance of `SudokuSolver`.

 # Example - 9x9 Sudoku